thoas/picfit/README.rst

 --------------------

-If an image is stored in your source storage at the location ``path/to/file.png``, then you can call the service to load this file
+If an image is stored in your source storage at the location ``path/to/file.png``, then you can call the service to load this file:

 ::